smufin/smufin-core/doc/performance.md

 (`N`).
 The maximum number of splits is defined as `MAX_SPLITS` in `src/input.hpp`, and is set to 10 by default; may need to be increased for short kmers and inputs with an unusually high number of unknown bases.

+## Length of Reads

+Algorithmically speaking *smufin* doesn't take read length into consideration and it should be able to handle reads of any length.
+However, certain data structures assume maximum read lengths of approximately 128 bases and may need to be changed for longer reads: 1) position bitmaps, defined as `sm_pos_bitmap`, support sequences of up to `128+k-1` bases; 2) in the group stage, reads may be encoded as `sm_read_code`, which by default supports up to 128 bases; and 3) the maximum number of splits, `MAX_SPLITS`, may also need to be increased.